 99396: 40-64 years

 Codes 99381-99397 are covered by most insurance plans when performed by an MD/DO – these codes are not covered by Medicare.

 Initial Preventive Physical Examination (IPPE) for initial chiropractic patients in Medicare

-This a “Once-in-a-lifetime” covered under the Medicare benefit.
-This includes different lab test to check the patient health.
+This is a “Once-in-a-lifetime” covered under the Medicare benefit.
+This includes different lab tests to check the patient health.
 Use HCPCS code G0402 for the initial preventive physical exam.
-This is a face-to-face visit and the beneficiaries can avail this during the first 12 months of Medicare enrollment.
+This is a face-to-face visit and the beneficiaries can avail of this during the first 12 months of Medicare enrollment.